 Hearing Aids: Before You Buy

 Before you buy your hearing aid, we recommend requesting a consultation at Marlowe & Marrs.
-When it comes to finding what fits you best, look no further for a reputable audiologist than Dr. Andrew Marlowe.
-Dr. Marlowe will assess your hearing and help you choose the most appropriate hearing aid available.
-He will also adjust the device to meet your unique needs.
+When it comes to finding what fits you best, look no further than the reputable audiologists at Marlowe & Marrs.
+One of our audiologists will assess your hearing and help you choose the most appropriate hearing aid available.
+They will also adjust the device to meet your unique needs.
 In addition, we recommend the following when searching for your new device:

 - Get a checkup – See your doctor to rule out correctable causes of hearing loss, such as earwax or an infection.
-And have your hearing tested by a hearing specialist here at Marlowe & Marrs.
+And have your hearing tested by an audiologist here at Marlowe & Marrs.